Jikke/Mietelause_generaattori/documentation/implementation.md

     * It initializes and passes files_object, slicer_object, handler_object and ui to the main-method.
     * rawtext-variable gets the lines read from given filepath.
 It is passed along with handler-object to the ui-objects start-method.
 2. ui.py is a simple text-based user interface.
 First it asks the user to input desired Markov chain level (1-3).
-    * Here handler-object will create trie-datastructure according to the Markov chain level and input read lines into it.
+    * Here handler-object will create trie-datastructure (depth = markov chain level + 1) and input read lines into it.
     * After this the handler-object creates the quote.
 While doing this, it gives weight to words according to their frequency in the read file.
 3. Sedondly ui asks the user to input desired length of generated quote.
 4. Lastly it asks for 1-3 (Markov level) words to begin the to be generated quote with.